 What are the drawbacks?

 The largest drawback of any 529 plan is that it is specifically designed to pay for the costs associated with higher education.
 While this can include vocational training in addition to a traditional college degree, should your child choose to forgo higher education, these funds cannot be repurposed for non-educational expenses without incurring a 10% federal penalty.
 However, the funds can be put toward the education of several different family members including your grandchildren or even yourself, so chances are someone will be able to benefit from these savings to further their education.

 Are there other options for college savings?

 There are obviously many ways to save and invest money, though none are so specifically dedicated to educational expenses.
 Roth 401(k)s and Roth IRAs are probably the most comparable options.
 Both are valuable ways to save since education expenses (depending on the plan) are often an exception to the typical early withdrawal penalty.
-However, the biggest difference is that while your investment can grow tax-free, your contributions will still be taxed.
-Not only does that mean you will have to pay more in taxes, but there are also significant limitations to how much you can contribute per year.
+The biggest downside of using your retirement account as an investment vehicle is that there are significant limitations to how much you can contribute per year.
 The overall benefit of these plans, however, is that they are not required to be spent on educational expenses, so if you do not need them to pay for higher-education costs, you can simply leave your investment in the account until you qualify to take distributions for retirement.